Madrum-X/Docker-Agent/README.md

 - doesn't support command execution in the container; for example, you can't use `system.run[]` item
-- doesn't support any shell access in the container; for example, you can't use `docker exec -ti dockbix-agent-xxl bash`
+- doesn't support any shell access in the container; for example, you can't use `docker exec -ti docker-agent bash`
-- collects Google Analytics statistics (Docker version, kernel version, execution driver, Dockbix agent container start-up errors), which are used for improvements;
+- collects Google Analytics statistics (Docker version, kernel version, execution driver, Docker agent container start-up errors), which are used for improvements;
 statistics may also be used for public presentations

 [![Buy](doc/buy-now.jpg)](https://monitoringartist.com/product/private-docker-image-dockbix-agent-xxl/)

 General limitations:

-- Dockbix agent container doesn't support `docker stop/start` container commands
+- Docker agent container doesn't support `docker stop/start` container commands
-- Dockbix agent container doesn't support `docker.xnet` container metrics
+- Docker agent container doesn't support `docker.xnet` container metrics
 - host metric support is not complete; CPU and net host metrics are available, filesystem metrics with `/rootfs` prefix, process (`proc.*`) are not available due to cgroup limitation

 # Environment configuration variables